Joseph Awuah-Darko: Other interests

 Awuah-Darko starred in the documentary 'It's Okay' released on 18 May 2018 in which he talked about mental health in Africa.

 Awards and honours

-Ford foundation grant

-In June 2017, The Agbogblo Shine Initiative team were awarded a $6,900 grant by the Ford foundation through the Ashesi University- Ford Foundation partnership to provide children who have to learn on cold hard floors with innovative classroom furniture, which the Agbogblo Shine Initiative team had designed.
-The grant was to help the team in mitigating child labour and streetism in areas like Agbogbloshie and enhance the learning experience of the children.

 Most Promising Social Entrepreneur

 Awuah-Darko was invited to go to the London School of Economics Africa Summit along with Ghanaian president Nana Akufo-Addo to talk on the Agbogblo Shine Initiative and his entrepreneurial works.
 He was selected as one of the 21 Emerging African Contemporary Artists by the Mastercard Foundation in their publication, 'Hope, Energy and Ingenuity'.

 Awuah-Darko became the youngest person in history to be recognised by the West African Business Excellence Awards and was awarded "Most Promising Social Entrepreneur" in May 2018.

 Forbes Africa 30 Under 30 creatives

 In 2019 he was named by the Forbes magazine amongst the 30 under 30 creatives category list for his contribution to the Contemporary Art sector, the list featured other young African creatives like Nigerian musician Burna Boy, South African model, TV personality and rapper Boity Thulo and Kenyan film director, producer and screenwriter Njue Kevin.
 He was part of the four Ghanaians who made the list.